pnwairfire/fccsmap/README.md

 This package supports the look-up of FCCS fuelbed information by lat/lng or vector geo spatial data.

-## Development
+## Non-python Dependencies

-### Install Dependencies@

-fccsmap depends on gdal, proj, and netcdf, which must be installed manually.
+Whether cloning the repo or installing with pip, you'll first need to manually install gdal, proj, and netcdf, which fccsmap depends on.

 On a mac, you can do so with [Homebrew](http://brew.sh/):

     brew install homebrew/science/netcdf
     brew install proj
     brew install gdal --with-netcdf --enable-unsupported

+Note that the '--with-netcdf' option is required to build gdal with the netCDF driver.
+See http://trac.osgeo.org/gdal/wiki/NetCDF for more information.

 On ubuntu, the following should be sufficient: